jastice/proptests/README.md

 # Property Based Testing Introduction

 Demonstrates some uses and basic strategies for property based testing.
+Follow `props.md` to review the presentation material and look at the exercises in `src/main/scala/package.scala` as well as in `src/test/scala/props` for the test implementations.

 ## Getting started